 We’re not.
 Katie is 4 years younger, 1 inch shorter, and probably at least 25% cuter than me.
 (Which I like to think is a high bar.)
-Yet aside from that and the Down syndrome, we look remarkably similar, and anyone who looks at us can tell that we’re close.
+Yet aside from that and the Down syndrome, we look much like twin sisters, and anyone who looks at us can tell that we’re close.

-According to popular narratives, I’m supposed to be the sad neglected sibling whose life is full of selfless sacrifice.
-Yet the reality of Down syndrome is a lot more complex and definitely a lot more fun.
+According to popular stories, I’m supposed to be the sad, neglected sibling whose life is full of selfless sacrifice.
+But the reality of Down syndrome is a lot more complex and definitely a lot more fun.
 I can’t tell my sister’s story for her, but I can share the reasons why I’m happy she is exactly the way she is.

 5. She reminds me to check my priorities.

 It’s easy to get caught up in the idea that intelligence is everything.
 School can prioritize test scores and academic achievement over everything else.
 When you’re labeled as “gifted,” the message that intelligence is everything becomes even more intense.